Current Mentees

 Heidi Sampson

-Heidi Sampson works in communications and public relations for a religious, social justice nonprofit.
-She also works as an adjunct in the English department at Minnesota State University (MNSU), Mankato.
-Heidi holds a Bachelor of Arts in Creative Writing and a Bachelor of Arts in Gender and Women’s Studies from MNSU, a Master of Fine Arts with a concentration in Poetry and Nonprofit Leadership from MNSU, and a Master of Arts and Ph.D. in Leadership and Change from Antioch University.
+Heidi Sampson is a communications and community engagement manager for a religious, social justice nonprofit.
+She occasionally works as an adjunct in the English department at Minnesota State University (MNSU), Mankato.
+Heidi holds a double Bachelor of Arts in Creative Writing and Gender and Women’s Studies from MNSU.
+She also has a Master of Fine Arts with a concentration in Poetry and Nonprofit Leadership from MNSU.
+While at Antioch University, she obtained a Master of Arts and a Ph.D. in Leadership and Change.
+Heidi's dissertation, “An Internal and External Contextual Autoethnography of a Single Mother’s Experience as it Intersects with Misogyny, Patriarchy, and Hegemonic Masculinity,” is available at AURA.
+She wants to expand her research into the areas of family court, law enforcement, and social services as they intersect with single mothers, stigma, stereotypes, misogyny, patriarchy, hegemonic masculinity, and male supremacism.

 Kate Scott